Ivanovo: History

 In Ivanov, the legendary air squadron (then - known as a Regiment) "Normandie-Niemen" began operations.
 By agreement between the Soviet government and the "Free French" government-in-exile in late 1942, a group of French pilots was sent to the Soviet Union.
 Construction of a new airport began on the northern outskirts of the city.
 The pilots were provided with decent housing, and 14 Yak-1 fighter aircraft.
 During 1943, the French fought alongside the Soviet Air Forces.
 Ivanov/Ivanovo was bombed in the World War II and fought over, briefly in the Russian Civil War.

 After the war, along with the continued textile industry in Ivanovo engineering and other industries developed.
 In the 1960s, the city became the center of the Upper-Economic Council.
 The 1980s saw the accelerated pace of housing construction.

 On June 9, 1984, Ivanovo was struck by an F4 tornado which killed at least 69 people and injured more than 130 others.
 Some estimates indicate up to 95 deaths.
 The tornado damaged, destroyed or leveled more than 1,180 homes and became one of the worst to strike Russia.
 This was part of the 1984 Soviet Union tornado outbreak which produced at least 11 tornadoes, with two of those being F4.
 In addition, the severe thunderstorms also produced hail up to 1 kilogram (2.2 lb) in weight, among the heaviest hailstones confirmed worldwide.

+In 1991 a memorial was erected in the Balino cemetery, to commemorate the "victims of Stalinist repression".